Fredensborg Palace

 2019

-Between 2019 and 2020, the riding facility between the chapel and the Chancellery House is recreated.
+Between 2019 and 2020, the riding ground between the Chapel and the Chancellery House is restored.

 2021